 After a short respite on the blanket, I decided on a long walk.

 Is This A Test?

 I was perhaps 100 yards from the blanket walking North into the less occupied part of the beach when I noticed four women walking South, toward me.
-As they became discernible, it was obvious one was wearing only a man’s shirt, totally unbuttoned and tied at the bottom, and the others were wearing nothing.
+As they became discernible, it was obvious one was wearing only a man’s dress shirt, totally unbuttoned and tied at the bottom, and the others were wearing nothing.
 I thought to myself, “is this some kind of test?”